os-lecture/2023S-os-lectures/lec3/p2-osviewrv.md

   font-size: 28px
 }
 </style>
-#### Mstatus CSR register
+#### Mstatus register

 - mstatus(Machine Status) saves global interrupts and other **status**
    - SIE controls the global interrupt in S-Mode, and MIE controls the global interrupt in M-Mode.
-   - SPIE, MPIE saves old values of MIE and SIE before the interrupt occurred.
+   - SPIE, MPIE saves old values of MIE and SIE before the interrupt occurrs.
-   - SPP indicates the privilege level is S-Mode or U-Mode before the change
+   - SPP(1 bit) indicates the previous privilege is S-Mode or U-Mode (1->S-Mode, 0->U-Mode)
-   - MPP indicates it is S-Mode, U-Mode or M-Mode before
+   - MPP(2 bits) indicates the previous privilege is S-Mode, U-Mode or M-Mode
    <br>
    PP: Previous Privilege